TejasKalsait/DragonFruitChallenge/README.md

 - The baseline (naive method) of storing the one image would take 100,000 * 100,000 * 1 byte per pixel = 10GB of memory
 - We can improve the storage by using the `BitMatrixMethod` which uses only 1 bit to store pixel information.
 Therefore, 100,000 * 100,000 * 1 bit per pixel = 1.25GB
 - After running the RLE compression on the parasite image, the storage occupied is only **`520 kb`**.
 That is `0.0051%` of the baseline
+- The program took 1793 seconds to run on my machine using 100,000 * 100,000 as image size.
+- The memory occupied while running the program was 24,961 mb. `The objects are deleted after executing one pair of images to save space and avoid memory leaks before starting with a new pair of images.`
 - After running the sparse matrix compression on the veins image, the storage occupied is only `22.2 mb`.
 That is `0.22%` of the baseline.
 And these are only going to be of the cancer detected parasite which is less than 0.1% of total.

 > [!NOTE]